Skip to content

 Transferring Money

-Should you run short on cash while abroad, money can be sent from home in a variety of ways.
+If needed, money can be sent from home in a variety of ways.
 A quick (and expensive) way is by cable transfer from your home bank to a bank abroad.
-You might want to visit your hometown bank before your departure to obtain a list of the overseas correspondent banks to which money can be transferred by cable and to let the bank know who is authorized to initiate cable transfers on your behalf.
+You might want to visit your hometown bank before your departure to obtain a list of the overseas correspondent banks to which money can be transferred by cable and to authorize those individuals who can initiate cable transfers on your behalf.
 To pick the money up at the overseas bank, you will need identification (e.g. your passport).
-It may be necessary for your hometown bank to process cable transfers through a major, internationally recognized bank, which will in turn probably have to deal with a comparable internationally recognized bank overseas.
+Your hometown bank may process cable transfers through a major, internationally recognized bank, which will in turn probably have to deal with a comparable internationally recognized bank.
 The correspondent bank abroad can then complete the transfer to a local bank at your study abroad location.

-Western Union has offices throughout the world, and is a convenient way to send money if the situation is urgent.
-Be aware of the transaction fees involved (as well as any limits to the maximum amount of money allowed for transfer) which may vary depending on where you are wiring the money to and the method you are using to send the money.
+Western Union has convenient world-wide offices to send money if the situation is urgent.
+Be aware of the transaction fees involved (as well as any limits to the maximum amount of money allowed for transfer) which may vary depending on your location and the method you are using to send the money.
 Western Union allows online wiring as well as the more traditional method of visiting the agent office and wiring money overseas from that location.

 You will not be able to use personal checks abroad.